nhim175/shave-it/README.md

 $ shave-it ~/Dev
 ```

-where `~/Dev` is where I store my dev projects. `shave-it` will ask you to select folders:
+`~/Dev` is the directory where I store my dev projects. `shave-it` will ask you to select folders:

 ```
 ?
 Select folders you want to remove node_modules from: (Press <space> to select, <a> to toggle all, <i> to invert selection)